 The BLS reports there were nearly 1.1 million high school teachers in the U.S. as of 2018.
 The BLS expects the employment of high school teachers to increase by 4% between 2018 and 2028, which equates to 38,200 new jobs.
 High school teachers made a median annual salary of $61,660 as of May 2019.
 The lowest 10% earned approximately $40,540 and the top 10% earned around $99,660.

 Share Your Love of History

-History degree graduates have many different opportunities to share the valuable lessons of the past.
-One option is pursuing a career in public history, inspiring future leaders, thinkers, and historians.
-Explore how Maryville University’s online Bachelor of Arts in History can put you on the path to one of these fulfilling careers.
+Those who graduate with a history degree have many opportunities to share the valuable lessons of the past.
+One option is to pursue a career in public history, inspiring future leaders, thinkers, and other historians.